How do you bless those who persecute you?

 My prideful nature prompts me to “get them back” and return hurt for hurt (eye for an eye).
 I can quickly jump into all sorts of vengeful, resentful thoughts when someone hurts me.

 Jesus instructs us to take a radical and counter-cultural response when it comes to dealing with those who hurt us.

 This post may contain affiliate links.
-You can read my full affiliate disclosure here.
+Read our full disclosure here.

 In Luke chapter 6, we get one of the most challenging teachings of Jesus in the whole Bible.
 It isn’t challenging in the sense of being hard to comprehend the meaning like in some of the parables.

 But I say to you who listen: Love your enemies, do what is good to those who hate you, bless those who curse you, pray for those who mistreat you.
 If anyone hits you on the cheek, offer the other also, And if anyone takes away your coat, don’t hold back your shirt either.
 Give to everyone who asks you, and from one who takes your things, don’t ask for them back.
 Just as you want others to do for you, do the same for them.”
 Luke 6:27-31 (HCSB)

 Just as quickly as we can think of ways we can get better at this way of treating people, we also can think up excuses as to why our less loving behavior was (or still is) justified.

 When someone treats you poorly, you have a choice.
-You can do it your way or we can do it God’s way.
-Thankfully, we have the perfect example of what it means to live this out.
+You can do it your way or we can do it in God’s way.
+Thankfully, as followers of Jesus, we have the perfect example of what it means to live this out.